How to Make a DIY ChalKaat CNC/Laser Cutter!

 Also, insert one sc8uu bearing into each y-axis rod (this will be used to mount laser in the next step).

-Step 3: Mount the Laser and Laser Driver
+Mounting the Laser and Laser Driver

 If you have a laser with an inbuilt driver you can only switch ON or OFF the laser and won’t be able to control its intensity.
 Control of intensity is required if you want to etch a gray scale image.
 So make sure you have a laser without an inbuilt laser driver.